digital-blueprint/relay-authentic-document-bundle/README.md

-# api-authentic-document-bundle
+# DbpAuthenticDocumentBundle

 [GitHub](https://github.com/digital-blueprint/relay-authentic-document-bundle) |
 [Frontend Application](https://gitlab.tugraz.at/dbp/authentic-documents/authenticdocument)

 There is a corresponding frontend application that uses this API at [Authentic Document Frontend Application](https://gitlab.tugraz.at/dbp/authentic-documents/authenticdocument).

-This is a **WORK IN PROGRESS** and not meant for public use!
+This is a **WORK IN PROGRESS** and not meant for public use yet!

 This Symfony 4.4 bundle provides API endpoints for